Gizra/Gizra-Way-Book/approach_mission.md

 And, if our author is particularly diligent, she can even write a million articles (theoretically of course), so this brings us to the next important question we call:

 **Question 2.
-The Million Question** Can the entity `author` refer to a million `article` entities?
+The Million Question** Can a single entity `author` refer to a million `article` entities?

 Answer: No, the answer is definitely not.
+It would be a bad idea

 To understand that, we need to understand the **meaning of reference**.
 When object A refers to object B it means object A “knows” about object B, and this “knowing” becomes part of the information that object A holds.
 So when we call object A from the database, it will also retrieve the information of all the “B” objects that it refers to.
 So, if theoretically there can be a million “B” objects, the system would retrieve them all.
 This is a very heavy task for the system that requires a lot of memory resources.
 We want to avoid this.